147-Enpu/mipnerf-/README.md

 ```

 ## Camera path preparation
-You can use the script in 'camera_path' to define the locations of cameras which are used to observe the reconstructed target and generate videos as shown in the demo.
+You can use the script in `camera_path` to define the locations of cameras which are used to observe the reconstructed target and generate videos as shown in the demo.

 * Use 'generate_camera_path.py' to define a batch of cameras on a circle.
 * Run 'normailze.py' to move the average camera center to origin, and put all the camera centers inside the unit sphere.